shaharia-lab/open-intelligence-index/README.md

 ## Disclaimer

-**THE DATA IN THIS INDEX IS PROVIDED "AS IS" FOR INFORMATIONAL PURPOSES ONLY.**

-- **Accuracy**: While we strive for accuracy, we cannot guarantee the completeness or correctness of all information.
-Companies change frequently, and data may become outdated.
-- **Not Investment Advice**: This index should not be used as the basis for investment decisions.
-Always conduct your own due diligence.
+**IMPORTANT**: This is a crowd-sourced database.
+All data is provided "AS IS" without warranty of any kind.

+**Please read our full [DISCLAIMER.md](DISCLAIMER.md) before using this data.** Key points:

+- Data is submitted by community volunteers and not independently verified
+- You must independently verify all information before use
+- Not responsible for inaccuracies, errors, or outdated information
-- **Not Endorsement**: Inclusion in this index does not constitute an endorsement of any company, product, or service.
+- Inclusion does not constitute endorsement or recommendation
-- **No Affiliation**: This project is not affiliated with any company listed herein.

 ## Data Sources